3. Event Application Process

 The SAG will review the event proposal and management plan in detail and give members the opportunity to raise any concerns or objectives.
-Following the SAG meeting, the SAG have five working days to respond to the event organizer with further comments before a decision is made by the Events Team.
-The Events team will be notify the event organiser in writing whether the event can take place.
+Following the SAG meeting, the SAG has five working days to respond to the event organizer with further comments before a decision is made by the Events Team.
+The Events team will notify the event organiser in writing whether the event can take place.

 Please note: depending on the scale, requirements and set up of your event, East Devon District Council may need to meet with event organisers to review the set up and details of their event.
 The purpose of this is to advise, support and guide event organisers through all aspects of organising a large scale event to ensure community safety and of all those involved in delivering the event.